swedha333/IMAGE-COLOR-CONVERSION/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step1:
-Choose an image and save it as a filename.jpg
+Choose an image and save it as a filename.jpg,Use imread(filename, flags) to read the file,Use imshow(window_name, image) to display the image.
 ### Step2:
-Use imread(filename, flags) to read the file.
+Use imwrite(filename, image) to write the image.
 ### Step3:
-Use imshow(window_name, image) to display the image.
+Save the saved image to a new file
 ### Step4:
-Use imwrite(filename, image) to write the image.
+Accessing rows and Columns
 ### Step5:
-End the program and close the output image windows.
+Cut and paste the image
 ### Step6:
 use cv2.COLOR_BGR2RGB to convert BGR to RGB